 Johne’s Disease – Risk Level One.

-Every adult in both the Angus and Beef Shorthorn herds is tested annually for Johne’s.
+Every adult animal in both the pedigree and commercial herds is tested annually for Johne’s.

-All breeding females in the Chapelton herds are BVD vaccinated.
-Each year we test the calf crop to check for antibody and virus.
+All breeding females in the Chapelton pedigree and commercial herds have been BVD vaccinated for over a decade and each year we test the calf crop to check for the presence of antibodies.
 Each sale animal is vaccinated for the protection and confidence of our customers.
-BVD accreditation was achieved in 2008.

 IBR – Herd Vaccinating